Posts

 Alexander the Great - The Greatest Greek Ruler

 Alexander III of Macedon was the king of Ancient Greece.
-Due to his great successes and occupation of a large empire, he is commonly known as Alexander the Great.
+Due to his great successes and occupation of a large empire, he is famous as Alexander the Great.
 During his 13 years of reign, he conquered Egypt, Persia, and a large part of Asia and North Africa.
-He is known as one of the greatest military generals in the history of mankind.
+He is known as one of the greatest military generals in human history.
 Early Life Alexander was born on 20 th July 356 BC in Pella (then the capital of the Macedonian kingdom and now in Greece).
 His father, Philip II of Macedon , united all parts of Greece under a single leadership.
 In his childhood, Alexander learned the traits of the noble youth of Macedon, including reading, horse-riding, hunting, and fighting.
 At 13, Philip appointed the great scholar Aristotle as his tutor.
 Alexander learned morals, philosophy, medicine, logic, religion, etc. from Aristotle.
 His later victories were positively affected by the teachings of Aristotle.
-Alexander’s victories started at 16 when he crushed the rebellion
+Alexander’s victories started at 16 when he crushed the rebellion in Thrace.
+In 338

 Ancient Rome - From Rise to Divide

-Ancient Rome is one of the earliest civilizations of Europe that emerged from the Italian Peninsular.
-This civilization started around the 8 th Century BC in Rome and later transformed into an empire within a few centuries.
+Ancient Rome was one of the earliest civilizations in Europe, centered around the Italian Peninsula.
+The era of this civilization started as a kingdom around the 8 th Century BC in Rome and later transformed into an empire within a few centuries.
 However, the significance of the Roman Empire diminished after its division into two parts in the 4 th Century AD.
-Along with Ancient Greece, the civilization of Ancient Rome laid the foundations of several modern ideologies in science & technology, politics, society, etc. The views of the Renaissance in the 14 th Century were based on these two ancient civilizations.
+Along with Ancient Greece, the civilization of Ancient Rome laid the foundations of several modern ideologies in science & technology, politics, society, etc. For instance, the se two ancient civilizations influenced the views of the Renaissance in Europe during the 14 th Century.
 There are four eras of this ancient civilization: the Roman Kingdom, the Roman Republic, the Roman Empire, and the division of the Roman Empire .
-Roman Kingdom According to a myth, the city of Rome was founded by Romulus in the 8 th Century BC, and he was also the first king of the Roman Kingdom.
-There were seven rulers of this kingdom, which lasted for more than 200 years be
+Roman Kingdom According to a myth, Romulus founded the city of Rome in the 8 th Century BC and became the first king of the Roman Kingdom.
+Seven monarchs of this kingdom ruled for mo

 Ancient Greece - From City-States to the Hellenistic Period